brianc/node-postgres/README.md

   * async notifications with `LISTEN/NOTIFY`
   * bulk import & export with `COPY TO/COPY FROM`
   * extensible js<->postgresql data-type coercion

+### numeric datatype
+Since the `numeric` datatype may have an arbitrary precision, values of this datatype will be returned as a string from a query.
+If you need to do any computations on the value, you should be aware of this, as you may need to use a JavaScript library for handling the value of arbitrary precision.

+Simply taking the value and doing any computation such as addition or subtraction may lead to unexpected/wrong results since JavaScript will handle the value as a floating-point number.

 ## Documentation